Change of basis

-A linear combination of one basis of vectors (purple) obtains new vectors (red).
-If they are linearly independent, these form a new basis.
-The linear combinations relating the first basis to the other extend to a linear transformation, called the change of basis.
+A linear combination of one basis of vectors (purple) yields new vectors (red).
+If these are linearly independent, they form a new basis.
+The linear combinations relating the initial basis to the other extend to a linear transformation, called the change of basis.

 A vector represented by two different bases (purple and red arrows).

-In mathematics, an ordered basis of a vector space of finite dimension n allows representing uniquely any element of the vector space by a coordinate vector, which is a sequence of n scalars called coordinates.
+In mathematics, an ordered basis of a vector space of finite dimension n allows representing uniquely any element of the vector space by a coordinate vector, which is a finite sequence of n scalars called coordinates.
 If two different bases are considered, the coordinate vector that represents a vector v on one basis is, in general, different from the coordinate vector that represents v on the other basis.
 A change of basis consists of converting every assertion expressed in terms of coordinates relative to one basis into an assertion expressed in terms of coordinates relative to the other basis.